Malinastack/novitus_gosdk/readme.md

 ```

 ### SendNFPrintout
 SendNFPrintout is a wrapper for the `SendDocument` method, specifically for sending nonfiscal printouts.
-It requires an `NFPrintout` struct as an argument and `confirm bool` and returns a `SendDocumentResponse` struct containing the status of the NF printout.
+It requires an `NFPrintout` struct as an argument and `confirm bool` and returns a `CheckDocumentStatusResponse` struct containing the status of the NF printout.
 If `confirm` is set to true, the method will automatically confirm the NF printout after sending it.
 ```go
 client, err := novitus_gosdk.NewNovitusClient("example.com", "")